-- If your Total Annual Cash Compensation (TACC) is less than \$80,000, you will be reinstated in LTD coverage immediately upon your return to active status. - If your TACC is equal to or greater than \$80,000, generally, you have to re-enroll for LTD coverage within 31 days of your return from your leave, and you may be required to provide evidence of insurability (EOI).
+- If your Total Annual Cash Compensation (TACC) is less than \$60,000, you will be reinstated in LTD coverage immediately. - If your TACC is equal to or greater than \$60,000, generally, you have to re-enroll for LTD coverage within 31 days of your return from your leave, and you may be required to provide evidence of insurability (EOI).
 Your coverage will resume on the first pay cycle after EOI is approved.
 If you don't re-enroll within 31-days, your next opportunity to enroll will be Annual Benefits Enrollment.
-Contact 1-844-ASK-JPMC for specific questions. - If you are on an approved medical leave, your LTD coverage remains in effect throughout your leave - If you are on a paid parental leave, your LTD coverage ends after 16 weeks - If you are on an unpaid leave, your LTD coverage ends after 16 weeks - If you are on any other type of nonmedical, paid or unpaid leave, coverage ends after 16 weeks
+Call accessHR for specific questions. - If you are on an approved medical leave, your LTD coverage remains in effect throughout your leave - If you are on a paid parental leave, your LTD coverage ends after 16 weeks - If you are on an unpaid leave, your LTD coverage ends after 16 weeks - If you are on any other type of nonmedical, paid or unpaid leave, coverage ends after 16 weeks